 Users interact with an HPC cluster through login nodes.
 Login nodes are a place where users can login, edit files, view job results and submit new jobs.
 Login nodes are a shared resource and should not be used to run application workloads.

 A job is an allocation of resources assigned to an individual user for a specified amount of time.
 Job steps are sets of (possibly parallel) tasks within a job.
 When a job runs, the scheduler selects and allocates resources to the job.
 The invocation of the application happens within the batch script, or at the command line for interactive and jobs.

 When an application is launched using srun, it runs within a “job step”.
 The srun command causes the simultaneous launching of multiple tasks of a single application.
-Arguments to srun specify the number of tasks to launch as well as the number of nodes (and CPUs and memory) on which to launch the tasks.
+Arguments to srun specify the number of tasks to launch as well as the resources (nodes, CPUs, memory, and GPUs) on which to launch the tasks.